molehair/Annoyer2/devnote.md

   - Show the correct answer within the blank in ask-word test with color
   - prevent duplicates on suggestions in ask-word test
   - blankify example when touching it in practice page
+  - removing circle in front of each selection in ask-def test
+    - change colors of selections upon user's choice
   - warning..
 w: Runtime JAR files in the classpath should have the same version.
 These files were found in the classpath:
     /home/j/.gradle/caches/modules-2/files-2.1/org.jetbrains.kotlin/kotlin-stdlib-jdk8/1.5.30/5fd47535cc85f9e24996f939c2de6583991481b0/kotlin-stdlib-jdk8-1.5.30.jar (version 1.5)